Humphrys genealogy

 He inherited Ballyseedy Castle 1709 (age 17 or 18).

-MP for Co.Kerry and MP for Tralee, at various periods 1709 (age 17 or 18 yrs) through 1775 (age 83 or 84 yrs).
-"Father of the Irish House of Commons".
+He was MP at various periods from 1709 (age 17 or 18 yrs) to his death in 1775 (age 83 or 84 yrs).

 He mar 1713 to Jane Denny.

-It has been said that he built the new Elm Grove (later Ballyseedy House) 1721.
+It has been said that he built the new Elm Grove (later Ballyseedy House) in 1721.
 But he did not live there.
 He lived in the old Ballyseedy Castle, and his younger brother William lived at Elm Grove.

 Possibly he built it for his brother, who he was perhaps like a father to.
 His brother was only age 4 when their father died and John (age 17 or 18) inherited the estate.
 In 1721 his brother was age 16 and John was age 29 or 30.